 The SNMP manager uses SNMP to monitor and control SNMP agents, providing a friendly management interface for the administrator to manage network devices conveniently.

-It can get values of MIB objects from an agent or set values for them.
+It can get an MIB objects values from an agent or store a value of MIB object into the agent.
 Also, it receives notifications from the agents so as to learn the condition of the network.